Color Wheel and Itten's Color Theory

 Creative use of color has always been a hallmark of artists and skilled craftspeople.
-Our interactive Color Wheel lets you use basic color theory by quickly and easily determining each type of color relationship.
 Just follow the easy-to-understand instructions below and add to your repertoire of creative techniques!
 We've also included a brief history of contemporary Color Theory and of the man who invented it, Johannes Itten.
 Itten developed the perfect visual tool: a 12-color wheel.
 With his color wheel, it is fun and easy to develop color schemes that work.

 How the Color Wheel Works